Jeern/StickFigure/README.md

 The controls are extremely simplistic, but easy to use.

-It is not a very polished program but works and I ams ure you will not be able generate animated GIF stick figures faster in any other program.
+It is not a very polished program but works and I am sure you will not be able generate animated GIF stick figures faster in any other program.
 Though you will probably be able to make them prettier in other programs :)

 ## The Basic drawing experience